LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

    // =>
    // [log] array with 5 elements
    // [log] array with 5 elements.
 Elements: 1, 2, 3, 4, 5

+Note how the body of the second method calls the first method to get the initial result string before augmenting it and returning that value.